t3brightside/pagelist/README.md

 ```

 ## Known issues
 Doesn't fully comply with the language modes.
-Does not respect '[FE][hidePagesIfNotTranslatedByDefault] = false' as 'TYPO3\CMS\Frontend\DataProcessing\DatabaseQueryProcessor' does not fully respect language modes while selecting pages yet.
+Does not respect '[FE][hidePagesIfNotTranslatedByDefault] = true' as 'TYPO3\CMS\Frontend\DataProcessing\DatabaseQueryProcessor' does not fully respect language modes while selecting pages yet.

 ## Sources